tastaub/bamazon/README.md

 ## Bamazon

-A node aplication using a MySQL database.
+A node app using a MySQL database.
 User has option to either act as customer, manager, and supervisor.

 ## Customer Mode